nats-io/nats.java/README.md

 Current stable release (click for pom info): [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.nats/jnats/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.nats/jnats)

+#### Snapshots

-Snapshots are uploaded to the Sonatype OSSRH (OSS Repository Hosting) with each successful CI build.
+Snapshot releases from the current `master` branch are uploaded to Sonatype OSSRH (OSS Repository Hosting) with each successful Travis CI build.
 If you don't already have your pom.xml configured for using Maven snapshots, you'll need to add the following repository to your pom.xml:

 ```xml